syedad218/casino-app/README.md

 - create a .env.local file and add following variables:
   - `REACT_APP_JSON_SERVER=http://localhost:3001`
 - Run `npm run start` to start the react app locally
-- go to http://localhost:3000/ to see the app
+- go to http://localhost:3000/ and voila! you have the app running